Neoliberalism: Political opposition

-Repression of worker's union
+Repression of worker's unions

 While neoliberalism itself doesn't directly imply the repression of workers unions, global trading benefits from the repression of trade unions.
 Margaret Thatcher, a former UK prime minister and known prominent leader of neoliberalism (while Ronald Reagan in the United States promoted a set of neoliberal reforms known as "Reaganomics"), introduced a series of policies to reduce the power and influence of trade unions and various social benefits.
 According to BBC News, Thatcher reportedly "managed to destroy the power of the trade unions for almost a generation".